All docs

 Install the Filestor agent on Linux

 Get your local files into Filestor in three steps.
-The installer does the download, signature check, enrollment, and service setup for you — you just paste one command.
+The installer handles the download, signature check, enrollment, and service setup.

 2. Run it on your Linux machine